 Zone committee recommendations for environmental limits are given effect to through the Canterbury Land and Water Regional Plan.

-Visit the Farmers' hub to find zone-specific farming information.
+Visit the Farmers' hub for farming rules and best practice tips.

 Subscribe to your water zone mailing list